Go to main content

 South Africa

-South Africa’s transport sector is dominated by road travel, but the country has good port and rail infrastructure and a growing airline industry.
-The country is the most urbanised in Africa, with over two-thirds of the population living in urban areas.
-Domestic travel patterns are characterised by large distances between places of residence and employment.
-A large share of passenger transport takes place on foot or by bicycle.
-Some major metropolitan areas are adopting Bus Rapid Transport (BRT) systems and the Metrorail system operates in four regions.
+South Africa’s transport sector is dominated by road transport, however there is extensive port and rail infrastructure in addition to a well established airline industry.
+The country has the highest urban populationin Africa with over two-thirds of the population living in urban areas.
+Some major cities including Pretoria, Johannesburg and Cape Town have adopted Bus Rapid Transport (BRT) systems and the Metrorailsystem operates in four regions.

-South Africa's Green Transport Strategy includes an objective to reduce GHG emissions from the transport sector by 50–80% by 2050 relative to 1990 levels.
-It also contains mode shift targets for passengers and freight and an interim target for vehicle efficiency by 2030.
+In 2017, the country launched the Green Transport Strategy which aims to reduce GHG emissions from the transport sector by 50–80% by 2050 relative to 1990 levels.
+It also includes mode shift targets and an interim target for vehicle efficiency by 2030.
 These targets were adopted before South Africa announced its ambition to achieve a net-zero economy by 2050.
-Vehicles are taxed at registration based on their CO₂ emissions, and a general CO₂ tax was introduced in 2019.
+To further strenghten efforts, a CO₂ differentiated tax is applied to motor vehicles at registration based on their CO₂ emissions, and a general CO₂ tax was introduced in 2019.

 Stay informed